gunabalanphp/demo1/README.md

 # demo1
-this is for demo and testing purpose
+this is for demo and testing purpose not for pesonal use